PREVIEW: Luton Town v Crewe Alexandra

 They recovered with a 1-1 draw at Mansfield, before losing 3-2 to Wolves U23s in the EFL Trophy on Tuesday, meaning Crewe have now gone four games without a win.

-Boss Davis believes Saturday will be a good examination of his own side’s promotion credentials this term though, with Crewe just a point behind Luton in the table, telling the club’s official website: “We are looking forward to a really good game.
+Boss Davis believes Saturday will be a good examination of his own side’s promotion credentials this term too, with Crewe just a point behind Luton in the table, telling the club’s official website: “We are looking forward to a really good game.